Rates

 Revaluation of non-domestic rates

-Land & Property Services (LPS) is revaluing all non-domestic properties in Northern Ireland for rates.
-A new Valuation List will come in to effect on 1 April 2020 based on rental values as at 1 April 2018.
-More information is available at www.finance-ni.gov.uk/reval-2020-ni
+Land & Property Services (LPS) has updated the rating valuations for the 74,500 non-domestic properties in Northern Ireland as part of NI Reval 2023.
+This latest Valuation List came into effect on 1 April 2023 and is based on rental values as at 1 October 2021.
+More information is available at www.finance-ni.gov.uk/reval-2023

 On Tuesday 14 February 2023 the council agreed a Domestic District Rate increase of 4.83 percent for 2023-2024.